artineering-io/flair-docs/_includes/effects/wobble.md

 {:.info}

 #### Wobble Blur
-Defines the amount wobble blur for each TAA sample, generating a soft edge by avaraging different wobble positions.
+Defines the amount of wobble blur for each TAA sample, generating a soft edge by averaging different wobble positions.
 This was inspired by the "Painting with polygons" [paper](https://dl.acm.org/doi/10.1145/1597990.1598012) by Isaac Botkin.

 TAA needs to be enabled to show this effect.
 {: .info}